supertokens/blog/content/what-is-cross-origin-resource-sharing/index.md

 So that's our pre-flight request.
 Breaking this down, we have four key things to look at.

 -   Host - The "host" of the resource that we're requesting.
 For us, that's `api-emailpassword.demo.supertokens.com`
 -   Access-Control-Request-Method - The method of the request being made by our operation.
-This can be any of the HTTP request methods, including GET, POST, PUT, DELETE, and CONNECT.
+This can be any of the HTTP request methods, including `GET`, `POST`, `PUT`, `DELETE`, and `CONNECT`.
 -   Access-Control-Request-Headers - A comma-separated list of [HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) that would be used in the actual request.
 -   Origin - Where the request is coming from.
 For us, that's our previous domain - `emailpassword.demo.supertokens.com`